Chandrahasan

-S. Chandrahasan (6 March 1937 — 18 March 2017) was an Indian film producer and actor from Tamil Nadu, India.
+Chandrahasan Srinivasan (6 March 1936 – 18 March 2017) was an Indian film producer and actor from Tamil Nadu.

 Early life

 Born to advocate Srinivasan and Rajalakshmi, Chandrahasan was the second of four children.
 His elder brother Charuhasan and younger brother Kamal Haasan worked predominantly as actors in the film industry, while his younger sister, Nalini Raghuram, is a classical dancer.
 As a youngster, Charuhasan practised as a singer, before being readied for a career as a lawyer.
-In contrary to Charuhasan, Chandrahasan maintained a very close relationship with his younger brother Kamal Haasan throughout his successful career as an actor.
+In contrast to Charuhasan, Chandrahasan maintained a very close relationship with his younger brother Kamal Haasan throughout his successful career as an actor.

 Career

 In 1995, he appeared as an actor in his niece Suhasini Maniratnam's directorial debut Indira.
-The film featured his own daughter Anu Hasan in the titular role alongside Arvind Swamy and Nassar.
+The film featured his own daughter Anu Hasan in the title role alongside Arvind Swamy and Nassar.
 During the 2000s, Chandrahasan took a more active role in the management of Raaj Kamal Films International.
 During the problems faced during the release of Vishwaroopam (2013), Charuhasan had taken a pivotal role in mediating with the opposition.

-Prior to his death, Chandrahsan completed acting in the lead role of a film titled Appathava Aattaya Pottutanga by debutant director Stephen Rangaraj.
+Prior to his death, Chandrahasan completed acting in the lead role of a film titled Appathava Aattaya Pottutanga by debutant director Stephen Rangaraj.
 A tale of romance between two older individuals, Stephen cast Chandrahasan as he wanted someone who was known as a "respectable person" and because the romance should not be conveyed in the wrong light.
 The film, which featured him alongside Sheela, the mother of actor Vikranth, was completed in 2017 but had a direct release in OTT platform Sony Liv in 2021.

 Personal life

-Chandrahasan was married to Geethamani and has a son, Nirmal Hasan, who is settled at United States.
+Chandrahasan was married to Geethamani and has a son, Nirmal Hasan, who is settled in the United States.
 His daughter, Anu Hasan, has appeared as an actress in Indian and British productions.
-Unlike his brothers, Chandrahasan was a religious, practicing Hindu.

-Geethamani has died in January 2017 aged 73.
-Following her death, Chandrahasan has died in March 2017 aged 81.
+Geethamani died in January 2017, aged 73.
+Following her death, Chandrahasan died in March 2017, aged 81.